zoffixznet/writing/perl6/20160502-Perl-6-There-Are-Traitors-In-Our-Midst--Part-1.md

     foo $original; # works; $original is still 72 bar $original; # fatal error;

-When your subroutine or method recieves parameters, they are read-only.
-Any attempt to modify them will result in a fatal error.
-At times when you do wish to fiddle with them, simply apply `is copy` trait to them in the signature.
 And don't worry, that won't affect the caller's data.
 To do that, you'll need the `is rw` trait...

 ## `is rw`